chop-dbhi/avocado/docs.md

 As much as Avocado is a metadata management tool, a prime consumer of this metadata are humans.
 More specifically, the metadata can be used to provide more context and meaning to the data and the data model.

 The notion of a `DataConcept` came from the need to represent discrete data in a human-readable domain-specific way.
-Data is typically stored in a normalized, discrete and efficient way, thus rendering it a bit obscure in it's raw state.
+Data is typically stored in a normalized, discrete and efficient way, thus rendering is a bit obscure in it's raw state.
 Sometimes a single _column_ of data in database table is meaningless without another column, for example a column of `weight` without the column of `unit`.

 Of course, data must be stored in this discrete way to ensure the database can treat it properly and perform the correct operations on that data.
 Unfortunately, humans don't care about how data is stored, nor should they. **They simply want the data to be accessible so they can consume it in a way that makes sense to them.**